01 of 26

 With the renewed popularity of air plants, growers are really focusing on unusual colors.
-Unlike the red leaves of the species Tillandsia ionantha, the leaves of "Druid" turn a peachy-pink tone and the flowers are white.
-It doesn't generally get more than 6 inches tall, but it is eye-catching none the less.Continue to 3 of 25 below.
+Unlike the red leaves of the species Tillandsia ionantha, the leaves of the 'Druid' cultivar turn a peachy-pink tone ,and the flowers are white.
+This plant is usually only about 2 to 4 inches in height, but it is eye-catching none the less.Continue to 4 of 26 below.

-If you are in the market for an air plant that makes an impact, Tillandsia maxima are worth a look.
-It can handle a bit stronger sun than most air plants and has multiple flowers at one time.
-The leaves turn a coral-red before bloom and it is considered a medium-large air plant, reaching 5 to 6 inches in height and spreading 3 to 4 inches.Continue to 4 of 25 below.
+If you are in the market for an air plant that makes an impact, Tillandsia maxima is worth a look.
+It can handle stronger sun than most air plants and produces multiple flowers simultaneously.
+The leaves turn a coral-red before the plant blooms with brilliant purple flowers.
+This is considered relatively large for an air plant, reaching 5 to 6 inches in height with a spread of 3 to 4 inches.Continue to 5 of 26 below.

 Air plants are in the tropical bromeliad family.
 When grown indoors, air plants will need to be watered regularly.
-You can submerge the plants in water and let them soak for about an hour and can mist them 2 to 3 times per week.Continue to 5 of 25 below.
+You can submerge the plants in water and let them soak for about an hour, or you can mist them 2 to 3 times per week.Continue to 6 of 26 below.

 Tillandsia aeranthos bergeri

-Tillandsia aeranthos is one of the most popular air plants, because of its vibrant flowers.
+Tillandsia aeranthos bergeri is one of the most popular air plants because of its vibrant flowers.
 It blooms reliably every spring in spiky pink and blue flowers.
 This is a very low maintenance plant and as with most Tillandsia varieties, it likes bright, indirect light or the fluorescent bulbs of the office.
-Tillandsia aeranthos grows about 6 to 9 inches in height and width.
+Tillandsia aeranthos begeri grows about 6 to 9 inches in height and width.

-The leaves or Tillandsia brachycaulos fan outward from a central growing point and the plant turns red as it gets ready to bloom.
+The leaves or Tillandsia brachycaulos fan outward from a central growing pointm and the plant turns red as it gets ready to bloom.
 You may even find plants with leaves that have been dyed red, to give the appearance of flowering.
+This is a fairly small plant, growing about 3 inches tall with a 4-inch spread.
 There is also a hybrid, brachycaulos x concolor, that is bred to remain a bright, light green.